Jim Keady: Hurricane Sandy

 In 2012, Keady volunteered to lead recovery efforts in his hometown of Belmar, NJ, after Hurricane Sandy.
 Two years later, Governor Chris Christie visited the town to publicize state recovery efforts.
 Keady interrupted the press conference to voice his complaints about the pace of recovery.
 Christie told him to “sit down and shut up.”

 The encounter gained national media attention.
 Keady appeared on several news networks explaining of the $1.1 billion in federal funding allocated to the program, state data showed roughly $530 million has been awarded and more than $222 million has been disbursed.

 After this experience, Mr. Keady ran for Congress in the 4th District against Republican incumbent Chris Smith.

 Syrian Refugee Crisis

 In 2015, Keady spent 10 days in Lesbos, Greece to help refugees from war-torn Middle Eastern countries find new lives in the west.
 Keady said he went to Greece when he saw rising anti-Muslim and anti-refugee sentiment in the aftermath of the Paris terror attacks.
 "It’s not just a political issue; these are people," said Keady.
 "These are people that just want a better life.
 They left areas that have been ravaged by war."

 Hurricane Maria

 In 2017, after Hurricane Maria hit Puerto Rico, Keady made multiple humanitarian trips to provide aid to the people of the island.

+Revolutionary Communist Party USA

+Keady has participated in multiple events organized by RevCom affiliated organization Refuse Fascism.
+These include rallies by the group in New York City in May 2025 and Washington DC on June 14, 2025.